jcrist/msgspec/docs/source/usage.rst

   `dict`).

 ``msgspec`` uses Python `type annotations`_ to describe the expected types.
-While commonly used with `msgspec.Struct` types, most combinations of the following types are supported (with a few restrictions, see :ref:`supported-types` for more information):
+Most combinations of the following types are supported (see :ref:`supported-types` for a few restrictions):

 - `None`
 - `bool`